 The Government has established the role of the National Data Commissioner to support a new data sharing framework and oversee the integrity of data sharing activities of Commonwealth agencies.

 The National Data Commissioner will be the trusted overseer of the public data system

 The Commissioner is working closely with the Australian Information Commissioner and Privacy Commissioner to strengthen the integrity, management and use of public sector data.

-New Data Sharing and Release legislation will establish the National Data Commissioner as an independent statutory appointment to create a simpler, more efficient data Sharing and Release framework.
+New legislation will establish the National Data Commissioner as an independent statutory role.
 Ahead of the passage of legislation, the Government has appointed an Interim National Data Commissioner.

 The National Data Commissioner’s objectives are to:

 - promote the use and reuse of public sector data